Desp4/psym3/README.md

 ## PSYM3
 A rewrite in C of my first program
 ###### what?
-This unit goes through the specified folders, records every occurance of every file with a given set of extensions, groups them in chuncks by creation time, shuffles them and saves to a file.
-Then that file can be traversed to extract those chunks and copy every file from each chunk in a destination folder.
+This unit goes through the specified folders, records every occurrence of every file with a given set of extensions, groups them in chuncks by creation time, shuffles them and saves to a file.
+Then that file can be traversed to extract those chunks and copy every file from each chunk to a destination folder.
 ### Usage
 I hope `psym --help` will make sense :)
 ### Building